Zbig281/Mysql-Backup-v.0.2/README.md

 ## Instructions

-To use this program, create a file named `config.txt` with the following parameters:
+To use this program, edit the file named config.txt, which is located in config/config.txt with the following parameters:

 - `server`: server IP or `127.0.0.1`
 - `port`: port number (`3306` is the default)